wevote/WeVoteCordova/README.md

     Saving android@~7.0.0 into config.xml file ...
     (WebAppEnv)Steves-MacBook-Pro-2017:WeVoteCordova stevepodell$
     ```
-1. Note that the `cordova platform add`, added seven plugins for Android and seven plugins for iOS.
+1. Note that the `cordova platform add` CLI command, added seven plugins for Android and seven plugins for iOS.
-1. Now overwrite any scaffolding files that overwrote version controlled files
+1. Now overwrite any scaffolding files that may have overwritten version controlled WeVoteCordova files
     ```
     (WebAppEnv)Steves-MacBook-Pro-2017:WeVoteCordova stevepodell$ git fetch --all
     Fetching origin